OV-chipkaart: Public Transport Smart Card in the Netherlands

 During the initial card activation, the default class of rail travel for the OV-chip card is set to 2nd class.
 At a ticket machine you can set the default to 1st class if you wish (this can be done permanently or temporarily for a single day's travel).
 Remember that 1st class fares will be about 70% higher.

 You can check-in up to 30 minutes before the scheduled departure of your train.
 You must complete check-out on the rail network within a maximum of 6 hours after check-in.
 Officially you are not allowed to backtrack, you must be travelling away from your check-in station unless it is an allowable route.

 Check-in and -out at the same station - There may be occasions where after checking-in at a station you decide not to travel.
 In that case if you check-out within 1 hour you will not be charged.
 As a security measure you cannot check-out again within 100 seconds of checking-in.
 If you leave it longer than the hour you will lose the €20 deposit (unless you check-out at another station within the 6 hours).

 Intercity Direct trains (Amsterdam-Schiphol-Rotterdam-Breda) require a small supplement for travel between Schiphol and Rotterdam.
 This costs €2.40 and can be paid by anonymous or personal OV-chip card e-purse balance by holding the card once against the special red supplement card readers.

 Disposable OV-chip card tickets (singles and day returns) were introduced in July 2014 replacing the old style paper tickets.
 Passengers are required to check-in and check-out of their journey to validate the ticket.
 These tickets carry a €1 surcharge in addition to the standard fare.

-It is expected that more NS Dutch train stations will introduce gate barriers in the future.
+It is expected that an increasing number of Dutch train stations will introduce gate barriers in the future.

 The OV-chipkaart system has been set up at great expense with 2 main benefits for the transport companies and authorities: